AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 ---
-title: ABAC Support for Ad Hoc Schemas
+title: Attribute-based Access Control Support for Ad Hoc Schemas
 description: An guide to restrict access to data fields in ad hoc schemas generated through Adobe Experience Platform Query Service.
 ---
-# ABAC support for ad hoc schemas
+# Attribute-based access control support for ad hoc schemas

 Any data that is brought into Adobe Experience Platform is encapsulated by Experience Data Model (XDM) schemas and may be subject to usage restrictions defined by your organization or by legal regulations.